 Short acting beta-agonists that open up the wind-pipe.
 They are for short term relief.
 If they are frequently needed or there are symptoms they are not sufficient or the technique is poor.e.g. ventolin

 Steroid inhalers component to damp down the soreness and regular usage reduces the soreness and irritibility of the airways reducing the triggering of asthma. e.g. clenil

 Long acting beta-agonists that open up the airways for longer ( when steroid inhalers do not control asthma) e.g. salmeterol, ingredient in fostair,seretide.
 These rely on regular use

-Antimuscarinic drugs such as tioptopium which relax th muscles in the airways which would normally close it up. e.g. tiotropium, braltus.
+Antimuscarinic drugs (generally used for COPD) such as tioptopium which relax the muscles in the airways which would normally close it up. e.g. tiotropium, braltus.
 These rely on daily use.